DataDog/hiring-engineers/answers.md

 curl http://0.0.0.0:5050/api/wrong
 ```

-Then it showed it up the UI
+Then it showed it up the UI for me.

 ![](imgs/apm.png)

 Here is a [link](https://p.datadoghq.eu/sb/a1f9210e-c185-11ec-86eb-da7ad0900005-2cee2bac0e4fc380f7b54cdc14d5e50d) and screenshot of a dashboard with both APM and Infrastructure Metrics.

-To create the dashboard shown below , I just exported the apm metric from the apm page to my new dashboard from the UI and copied the infrastrure metrics from my host dashboard to the new dashboard too.
+To create the dashboard shown below , I just exported the apm metric from the apm page to my new dashboard and copied the infrastrure metrics from my host dashboard to the new dashboard too.

 ![](imgs/apm_infa_dash.png)

+### Bonus Question
+What is the difference between a Service and a Resource?

+As mentioned on the [Resource Page](https://docs.datadoghq.com/tracing/visualization/resource/#pagetitle) , A resource is a particular action for a given service (typically an individual endpoint or query).
+Whereas a service can be a group of resources to take multiple actions through the use of an endpoint.

 ***